-A puffback is a messy furnace malfunction that occurs when an oil burner backfires, sending soot throughout the interior of a home.
+A puffback is a messy furnace malfunction that occurs when an oil burning furnace backfires, sending soot throughout the interior of a property.
 It can happen all at once, covering the interior in grimy soot, or it can leak soot more gradually.

 Initially, many people mistake soot for dust and simply wipe it away.
 However, once cleaned, this “dust” often reappears and can sometimes be accompanied by a strong, oily odor.
-There are several steps your clients can take to prevent damage to their home.
-Remind them to:
+There are several steps you can take to prevent damage to your home:

 - Have the oil-burning furnace professionally checked and cleaned annually.

-- Keep an eye out for traces of soot around their home.
+- Keep an eye out for traces of soot around your home.

-If soot begins accumulating on objects or walls within their home, they should turn off the heating system immediately.
+If soot begins accumulating on objects or walls within your home, you should turn off the heating system immediately.
 Contact a heating professional to service the heater and restore it to proper working order.
 If the oil-burning furnace is left on it can carry it through the duct work to other portions of the home.